PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-18 05:10:17
+Last updated: 2024-04-18 05:10:50
-Random Quote: Because you're so broken you don't even trust yourself.
-And that's scary. - Nate Jacobs
+Random Quote: Do you know how much I make a year?
+I mean, even if I told you, you wouldn't believe it. - Walter White